 Statute of Limitations

 To file a lawsuit over asbestos exposure and subsequent illness requires that you act quickly.
 According to the state’s statute of limitations on these cases, you have just three years from the time of a diagnosis to file a lawsuit and seek compensation.
 There is also a statute of limitations in New York for wrongful death lawsuits over asbestos exposure and illness.
 You have two years from the time of death of a family member to file a lawsuit to seek justice for the death.

 Finding a New York Mesothelioma Lawyer

 When the time comes to file one of these two types of lawsuits, it is important that you rely on the expert guidance of a professional who has done this before.
-The laws regarding asbestos and litigation are complex, so there are many ways in which you can make mistake and lose your opportunity to collect damages.
-An experienced New York mesothelioma lawyer knows the laws and understands what needs to be done to make a strong case.
-This professional can advise you and take all the necessary steps to ensure you have the best possible chance of a successful case.
+The laws regarding asbestos and litigation are complex, so there are many ways in which you can make mistakes and lose your opportunity to collect damages.
+The experienced mesothelioma lawyers at Belluck & Fox know the laws and understand what needs to be done to make a strong case.
+These expert attorneys can advise you and take all the necessary steps to ensure you have the best possible chance of a successful case.